stuerp/foo_vis_spectrum_analyzer/README.md

 v0.7.0.0-beta-5, 2024-xx-xx

+* New: Styles.
+Moved all the fragmented visual parameters (color, opacity thickness) into one unified style system.
+    * Upon first use the old settings are converted to styles and sensible defaults are set for the new features.
+* Improved: Minor performance optimizations due to styles.
+* Improved: Optimized the calculation of the Curve visual.
 * Fixed (Beta 4 regression): Removed the DirectComposition code that enabled transparent child windows.
 It was fun while it lasted.

 v0.7.0.0-beta-4, 2024-01-29